Skip to content

 Network Security

-Whether we use Rackspace, Amazon Web Services, Cloudways, Nimbus or another hosting partner, I suggest choosing a ‘managed service’ which means the infrastructure is managed by your partner who will manage hardware including updates, their own level of network security including DDoS prevention, and provide an IT support service.
+Whether using use Rackspace, Amazon Web Services, Cloudways, Nimbus or another hosting partner, I suggest choosing a ‘managed service’ which means the infrastructure is managed by your partner who will manage hardware including updates, their own level of network security including DDoS prevention, and provide an IT support service.

 • Network-Level Traffic Analysis - capable of handling tens of millions of packets per second — examines all incoming packets for patterns of malicious activity.